sagieppel/Reconstruct-image-from-sparsely-sampled-pixels-using-fully-convolutional-neural-network-FCN-with-v/README.md

 Assume that you already have trained model in log_dir, if you dont have trained model see training section
 1) Set folder with  images in: Image_Dir
-2) Set Sampling rate (hence fraction of pixels) sampled from each 3) image in: SamplingRate, If the images are already sampled (hence most pixels are zero) set SamplingRate value to 1
+2) Set Sampling rate (hence fraction of pixels) sampled from each 3) image in: SamplingRate.
 4) Set the directory in which you want the output image to appear to: OUTPUT_Dir